HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 1. Closely followed in third place 🥉 is the website <a hreflang="en" href="https://system-scanner.net/">System Scanner</a>, that uses nine APIs: It shows an overview of the system information exposed by the browser, including sensor information provided by the Generic Sensor API.
 1. Eight sites use eight Fugu APIs: One of them is the aforementioned <a hreflang="en" href="https://excalidraw.com/">Excalidraw</a>, an online drawing tool for creating drawings in a hand-drawn style.
 As a traditional productivity app, it benefits from the new capabilities.

 Some websites from the result set are Internet forums based on <a hreflang="en" href="https://www.discourse.org/">Discourse</a>.
 This forum software supports a total of eight Fugu APIs.
-Discourse-based forums are installable and support, among others, the Badging API to show the amount of unread notifications.
+Discourse-based forums are installable and support, among others, the Badging API to show the number of unread notifications.

 The results also include sites that aren't proactively using the APIs.
 For example, some sites ship library code that could theoretically access the capabilities.
 Some sites check for the presence of Fugu APIs to determine the user's browser.